capport-wg/api/draft-ietf-capport-api.md

 ## JSON Keys

 The Captive Portal API data structures are specified in JavaScript Object Notation (JSON) [RFC7159].
 Requests and responses for the Captive Portal API use the "application/captive+json" media type.
+Clients SHOULD include this media type as an Accept header in their GET requests, and servers MUST mark this media type as their Content-Type header in responses.

 The following keys are defined at the top-level of the JSON structure returned by the API server: